WSUReuther/SuperManual/docs/02_arrangement/02_02_special-formats.md

 Much of the above materials will go in the case file, but some project-level and/or related files may be placed in Access and Preservation folders in the Digital Hold, such as introductory essays, interviewee biographies, and the like.

 Next, arrange the materials using the following guidelines for arranging born digital/digitized oral history transcripts and recordings.

 #### Project Materials

 1. Ensure all files follow oral history naming conventions([recordings](#recordings), [transcripts](#transcripts), [project materials](#additional-project-materials).
 2. Determine if the file is access or preservation:
-    a.
-Access: PDF, MP3, JPEG, MP4
+    1. Access: PDF, MP3, JPEG, MP4
-    b.
-Preservation: PDF/A, WAV, TIFF (If the material does not exist in a preservation format, put the original file in the preservation folder, e.g., JPEG.)
+    2. Preservation: PDF/A, WAV, TIFF (If the material does not exist in a preservation format, put the original file in the preservation folder, e.g., JPEG.)
 3. Next, determine if the oral history is from a donor organization, or an individual project.
 4. Based on this information, the file is arranged as follows:
-    a.
-Access file, OH is part of an organization: HOLD01 > OH > Access > [organization] > [accession #]
+    1. Access file, OH is part of an organization: HOLD01 > OH > Access > [organization] > [accession #]
-    b.
-Access file, OH is not part of an organization: HOLD01 > OH > Access > Projects > [accession #] OR HOLD01 > OH > Access > Individual > [accession #]
+    2. Access file, OH is not part of an organization: HOLD01 > OH > Access > Projects > [accession #] OR HOLD01 > OH > Access > Individual > [accession #]
-    c.
-Preservation file, OH is part of an organization: HOLD01 > OH > Preservation > [organization] > [accession #]
+    3. Preservation file, OH is part of an organization: HOLD01 > OH > Preservation > [organization] > [accession #]
-    d.
-Preservation file, OH is NOT part of an organization: HOLD01 > OH > Preservation > Projects > [accession #] OR HOLD01 > OH > Preservation > Individual > [accession #]
+    4. Preservation file, OH is NOT part of an organization: HOLD01 > OH > Preservation > Projects > [accession #] OR HOLD01 > OH > Preservation > Individual > [accession #]

 **Examples:**